tasb/docker-kubernetes-training/labs/lab02.md

 docker run -d --rm -p 8080:80 --name my-first-nginx my-nginx
 ```

-We are using the flag '--rm' that will remove the container automatically as soon as it is stopped.
+You are using the flag '--rm' that will remove the container automatically as soon as it is stopped.

 And let's test it navigating to <http://localhost:8080> and take a look on this amazing HTML page! :)

-Now that we're done on this step we can stop the container and automatically will be removed.
+Now that we're done on this step you can stop the container and automatically will be removed.

 ```bash
 docker stop my-first-nginx